cert-ee/cuckoo3/docs/src/installing/quickstart.md

 9. install default software and configuration to Windows 10
 10. make 3 snapshots with IP address starting from `192.168.30.10`
-11. delete default Cuckoo3 VM qemu profile
+11. delete default Cuckoo VM qemu profile
-11. import created VMs to Cuckoo3.
+11. import created VMs to Cuckoo.

 ### User configuration
 User will be added to kvm and pcap groups.
 First is to be able to create VMs with Qemu and second is to use tcpdump Quickstart will also disable tcpdump apparmor profile.

 ### Cuckoo web
-For Cuckoo3 frontend to work, Quickstart needs to change some configuration values:
+For Cuckoo frontend to work, Quickstart needs to change some configuration values:

 1. it will add a new subnet 192.168.68.0/24 to allowed subnets
 2. add STATIC_ROOT location
-3. make directories for STATIC_ROOT and change ownership to Cuckoo3 user
+3. make directories for STATIC_ROOT and change ownership to Cuckoo user
 4. add user to www-data group
 5. remove uwsgi configuration if it exists and deliver a new configuration to `/etc/uwsgi/apps-available/`
 6. symlinks uwsgi to `apps-enabled`